gerome-v/doku/readme.md

 RELEASE=0.1
 sphinx-quickstart  --sep -p $PROJECT_NAME -a $AUTHOR -r $RELEASE -l en
 ```
 where doku is your project name.
-GV is the author name
+GV is the author name.

-###4.
-Edit `conf.py` file by adding these code.
+### 4. Edit `conf.py` file by adding these code.
 ```python
 # docs/source/conf.py
 import os